YanivKap/yanivkap.github.io/_posts/2025-12-20-radiopwn-writeup.markdown

 The end goal is to obtain a heap layout like:
 `[ 0x18-byte chunk: algos table ]
 [ 0x... byte chunk: our frame buffer (controlled) ]`

+I found a combination of frames send that results this layout, which is **sending 2 frames size 0x18 and then an exploit frame size 0x28**.
+I achieved this by debugging, examining the tcache bins and the memory layout.

 Once this happens, any out-of-bounds index into `algos[]` will read into our frame buffer and interpret it as an array of function pointers.